18 Mar 2020 | Media Release

 While most businesses are seeking ways of retaining employees through very challenging operating conditions, there is no doubt the prospect of workers becoming unemployed is high.

-ACCI proposes a [email protected] initiative that provides Government support to businesses to allow them to retain their employees during the downturn.
+ACCI proposes a jobs@risk initiative that provides Government support to businesses to allow them to retain their employees during the downturn.
 This measure should be made available to any business that can demonstrate a material reduction in revenue either directly or indirectly attributable to COVID-19.

 The support that eligible businesses receive for each employee would be equivalent to the Newstart payment.
 For small businesses and sole-traders the owner would also be eligible for the payment.
 Payment would be made through the tax system and monitored through the Australian Tax Office (ATO).
 Therefore, businesses would need to be single touch payroll compliant to be eligible.
 For sole-traders, who are not STP compliant, the payments can be made through BAS.

 This measure would not preclude eligible businesses receiving support through other measures and it provides assistance to employees at a level that would be paid by the Government if they became unemployed.
-Most importantly, the [email protected] initiative helps maintain employment relationships to assist in the recovery.
+Most importantly, the jobs@risk initiative helps maintain employment relationships to assist in the recovery.

 Businesses directly impacted by COVID-19 will run into heightened cash flow constraints as economic conditions deteriorate.
 Reduced consumer demand and disrupted supply chains and business models are impacting businesses. affecting a business owner’s ability to access finance through traditional financial intermediaries including banks.